illinois-stat447/sp25-prj-qiranhu2-wanjing4/README.md

 3. Do certain genres attract more favorites or members than others?

-4. What are the early warning indicators that signal a potential surge in COVID-19 cases?

-5. Are certain studios or producers more dominant in specific genres?
+4. Are certain studios or producers more dominant in specific genres?
     - Which studios or producers are best suited for specific genres?

-6. Are animes with higher scores generally watched by more users, or do niche, high-quality anime exist?
+5. Are animes with higher scores generally watched by more users, or do niche, high-quality anime exist?

-7. How do the most popular anime compare to the highest-rated anime?
+6. How do the most popular anime compare to the highest-rated anime?

 ## Summary of Insights
 - more to add